angela-tyc/angela-tyc/README.md

 Welcome to my GitHub profile!

-## 👶🏻 About Me
+## 🌱 About Me

 Master's student in Engineering at **UCLA**.
-Currently exploring AI/ML applications and web development technologies.🌱
+Currently exploring AI/ML applications and web development technologies.

 ## 🛠️ Tech Stack & Skills